Noaaan/MythicMetals/PATCHNOTES.md

 This produces a **forcefield**, which protects you and whoever is close by reflecting any projectiles.

 ### Added Star Platinum Arrows
-These arrows act as stronger arrows of harming, dealing a *minimum* of 18 damage to both monsters and players.
+These arrows act as stronger arrows of harming, dealing a *minimum* of 18 damage to players, and 18 healing damage towards undead.

 ### Carmot Nuke Core
 You can now make a Nuke Core out of Carmot.